 Interoperability Issues

-Choosing the Best EMR System
+Criteria for Choosing the Best EMR System in Your Practice

 Needs Assessment

-Budgeting for Long-Term Costs
+Budgeting for long-term costs

 Flexibility